dirkdd/OneVice/docs/request.md

 The system's intelligence will be driven by a multi-agent architecture designed for specialization and security.

-*   **Private & Secure LLM Deployment:** All AI processing will be handled by a **private, locally-hosted Large Language Model (e.g., Llama via vLLM/Ollama)** to guarantee absolute data sovereignty.
+*   **Private & Secure LLM Deployment:** All AI processing will be handled by **Together.ai's private cloud deployment** with open-source models (Mixtral, Llama 3) to guarantee data sovereignty and cost optimization while maintaining enterprise-grade security.
 *   **Authentication System:** Clerk authentication with Email and Okta SSO integration, replacing previous Supabase implementation.
 *   **Specialized Agents with Security Fail-safe:** Distinct agents will be created for each core feature.
 A final "Filtering Node" will act as a supervisor, programmatically enforcing all defined access rules on every response before it reaches the user.
 *   **Bidding Agent - Advanced Requirements:** The Bidding Agent must be equipped with specialized tools and knowledge to: